 - What stands out for you in this passage?

-- What do you think the main point is?
+- What do you think Jesus is trying to tell us?

 - What do you think the “bags of gold” are in your life?
 (What has the master given you?)

 - How are we supposed to put those gifts to work for Jesus before he returns?